pandas-dev/pandas/doc/source/basics.rst

 Depending on the return type of the function passed to ``apply``, the result will either be of lower dimension or the same dimension.

+``apply`` combined with some cleverness can be used to answer many questions about a data set.
+For example, suppose we wanted to extract the date where the maximum value for each column occurred:

+.. ipython:: python

+   tsdf = DataFrame(randn(1000, 3), columns=['A', 'B', 'C'],
+                    index=DateRange('1/1/2000', periods=1000))
+   tsdf.apply(lambda x: x.index[x.dropna().argmax()])

+Another useful feature is the ability to pass Series methods to carry out some Series operation on each column or row:

+.. ipython:: python
+   :suppress:

+   tsdf = DataFrame(randn(10, 3), columns=['A', 'B', 'C'],
+                    index=DateRange('1/1/2000', periods=10))
+   tsdf.values[3:7] = np.nan

+.. ipython:: python

+   tsdf
+   tsdf.apply(Series.interpolate)

 .. seealso::